Course Progression Policy

 Maximum Time to Complete: means the maximum time permitted for a student to meet the Award Requirements as articulated in the Course of Study Handbook (HE courses), or in the case of International Students, the expected course duration specified on their Confirmation of Enrolment (CoE).

-PRISMS: means the Federal Government's Provider Registration and International Student Management System from which AC and other providers issue Confirmations of Enrolment (CoE) to, and report changes to the enrolments of, international students intending to study in Australia on student visas.
+PRISMS: means the Federal Government's Provider Registration and International Student Management System from which AC and other providers issue Confirmations of Enrolment (CoE) to, and report changes to the enrolments of international students.

 POLICY

-Course progress at the subject or unit level is assessed by the subject lecturer or unit trainer.
-A student is deemed to be making satisfactory progress at the subject or unit level when:
+Course progress at the unit or subject level is assessed by the trainer or lecturer or .
+A student is deemed to be making satisfactory progress at the unit or subject level when:

 Prior to Census Date:

-• they have logged onto their enrolled subject/unit page on the learning management system (LMS); and/or
+• they have logged onto their enrolled unit or subject page on the learning management system (LMS) and engaged in learning activities; and/or

 Past Census Date: